Best VPN for China in 2021

 Number of servers

 Ivacy is a VPN that isn’t well-known but is very innovative (it was one of the first VPNs to offer split tunneling), with excellent services at a very low cost.
 Currently, out of the VPNs in its price range, it is the one that offers the best performance in China.
 Also, Ivacy is one of the few VPNs that offer working servers in China.
 Therefore, it allows getting around the Great Firewall in both directions.
-However, its server count and connection speed are not as good as the previous VPNs, which justifies its lower price.
+However, its server count and connection speed is a little inferior to the big VPN providers, which justifies its lower price.
 It’s a good alternative when large VPN providers run into problems.

-Simultaneous connections, ease-of-use, security and dedicated IP addresses
+Number of servers, ease-of-use, security and dedicated IP addresses, WireGuard

 Price and stability

 NordVPN is one of the VPNs that offer the best services in China, is very complete, fast, and easy to use.
 However, in China, it occasionally has problems with stability, and some servers don’t work very well.
 During times when restrictions are increased, it holds out quite well, although it has had problems at times.
 While the price is a bit high, its extra security and anonymity options are worth it.
 Undoubtedly, it’s a VPN to keep in mind, especially if you’re looking for the possibility of having a dedicated IP address.